Self-Guided Tour

 The photograph to the left is Jane Harmon in the 1880s.

-Lowell's daughter has also experienced the cries of a young woman giving birth.
-STORY
+Lowell's daughter has also experienced the cries of a young woman giving birth and could see glimpses of her red, sweaty face as she stared at her hopelessly.

 336 Augusta St.